-Here is an overview of humanitarian reinstatement.
+Here’s an overview of humanitarian reinstatement.
 Each case is different.
-Schedule an individual consultation if you want advice on your situation.
-The election of Donald Trump may change how these applications are handled.
+Schedule an individual consultation if you want an opinion on your situation – it takes more than a letter from you.
+The election of Donald Trump has not changed how applications are handled.

 When Your Petitioner Dies

 What happens if the petitioner dies?
 This often happens, especially when you’re in countries with very long lines including the Philippines, Mexico, China, and India.
 If your U.S. petitioner passes away during the years before the interview, you might still be able to continue with your case.
 This can happen also if the ‘principal beneficiary’ dies and you are their spouse or child.

 In 2009 a new law, Section 204(l) of the Immigration and Nationality Act, was passed which allows more applicants to preserve their case status.
 It applies in family and employment-based cases, refugee/asylum, and U and T visa cases.

 First, let’s explain some terms – who’s who?